Electrolysis Permanent Hair Removal.

 After An Electrolysis Treatment?

 You may experience a slight swelling and/or redness on treated areas that will usually disappear within an hour.
 This is perfectly normal.
 Occasionally slight scabbing, which is a natural part of the healing process, may appear after treatment.
 Your cooperation is necessary.
 You must not irritate treated areas by rubbing or picking at the skin and you must keep the area clean.
-Often recommended is the application of an antibiotic cream, antiseptic lotion, or aloe vera gel.
+Often recommended is the application of Witch hazel, or aloe vera gel.

 What Areas Of The Body Can Be Treated With Electrolysis?